quasarframework/quasar-ui-qcalendar/docs/src/pages/help/contact-us.md

 ## Provide a Suggestion/Contribution

-### Github Issues
+### GitHub Issues

-File on the [Github Issues](https://github.com/quasarframework/quasar-ui-qcalendar/issues) location.
+File on the [GitHub Issues](https://github.com/quasarframework/quasar-ui-qcalendar/issues) location.

-### Github Pull Requests (PR)
+### GitHub Pull Requests (PR)

 If you have a specific fix or contribution, you can generate a pull request on the [QCalendar repo](https://github.com/quasarframework/quasar-ui-qcalendar/tree/next).
 Make sure to use the `next` branch for QCalendar v4.x+

 ## Start a Discussion

-### Github Discussions
+### GitHub Discussions

-If it's not an issue, bug, or feature request, you can use the [Github Discussions](https://github.com/quasarframework/quasar-ui-qcalendar/discussions) to ask questions.
+If it's not an issue, bug, or feature request, you can use the [GitHub Discussions](https://github.com/quasarframework/quasar-ui-qcalendar/discussions) to ask questions.

 ### Discord